 The early Christians also got into trouble for their refusal to participate in expected demonstrations of loyalty to the Roman Emperor, "like avoiding pledges of allegiance at school."
 They refused to show reverence to the divine ruler of the empire; the US simply requires reverence to its flag, though it also is accorded divine significance ("under God").

 • Social manipulation: For Jehovah’s Witnesses who are not observant of all rules, ostracism and shunning is used.
 How to handle someone who questions policy?
 Make sure their family ignores them!This is also a trait of early Christianity.
 Both Jesus and Paul enjoined believers to shun or expel their fellows who were "not observant of all rules."
-Of course, in antiquity, family pressure was a normal way to enforce social conformity, as it is to this day.
+Of course, family pressure was a normal way to enforce social conformity in antiquity, as it is to this day.
 (In Pray the Gay Away Bernadette Barton shows not only contemporary fundamentalist Protestants disowning their gay children, but Roman Catholics as well.)
 The early Christians reacted as modern cults do: by declaring themselves the new family of converts, and requiring them to break with their blood relations.
 One follower asked Jesus' permission to go home for his father's funeral, for example, and Jesus told him curtly to leave the dead to bury the dead.
 When Jesus' mother and brothers came to remonstrate with him, he simply refused to see them, designating his obedient followers as his true mother and brothers.

 • Cripple half of the members (women): For Jehovah’s Witnesses, women are seen as creatures trapped somewhere between men and animals in God’s hierarchy.
 No woman can have a position of authority, which means it's men only for preaching, teaching and praying.
 If there’s an official meeting and a woman prays she must cover her head out of respect for the angels who might be there.This is true not only of much of early Christianity, but of modern churches.
 The apostle Paul forbade his churches to allow women to preach or occupy any position over men, which is used by the Roman Catholic church today to rationalize its refusal to ordain women as priests.
 This wasn't true of all early churches -- there was at least one woman apostle in the first Christian generation, mentioned by Paul in his letter to the Romans -- but eventually the male supremacists won out.
 Outsiders in the second and third centuries accused the Christians of letting their women run wild, a charge they answered by insisting that they kept their women as subservient as any good Roman did.